-Follow-up after treatment for breast cancer
+Follow-up treatment for breast cancer in women

-Appointments are a good opportunity to talk to your cancer specialist about any concerns you have.
-However, if you notice any new symptoms or are anxious about anything else between your appointments, you can contact your doctor or nurse for advice.
+Appointments are a good opportunity for you to talk to your doctor or nurse about any concerns you have.
+But if you notice any new symptoms between appointments, you can contact your doctor or nurse for advice.

-Although you’ll be screened carefully with yearly mammograms, it’s still a good idea to be aware of what’s now normal for you.
+Although you’ll have yearly mammograms, it’s still a good idea to be aware of what’s now normal for you.
 Your treated breast will look and feel different depending on the treatment you’ve had.